arsheedganaie/jokergoo.github.io/index.md

 Hi there.
 My name is Zuguang Gu.
-Currently I am working at German Cancer Research Center (DKFZ) as a postdoc.
+Currently I am working at German Cancer Research Center (DKFZ) as a bioinformagician.
 My major interest includes NGS data analysis and software development.